aradhyasakalley/aradhyasakalley/README.md

 <div align="center">

-# 💫 Hi i'm Aradhya Sakalley:
+# 💫 Hi i'm Aradhya
 Bringing ideas to life in the world of 0s and 1s. 🌟
 <br>